willisxiong/multitier_aws_infra_using_terraform/README.md

 At last, you need to prepare your application code, the key point is to let your application communicate with dynamodb.
 Fortunately, aws provide a python framework boto3 for us to interact with dynamodb api, you just need to write simple codes to accomplish it.
 - like:

         def get_recomm(user_id):
-        """Use dynamodb client, don't use resource to define a dynamodb object"""

             dynamodb = boto3.client('dynamodb', region_name="ap-east-1")
                 key = {
                 "UserID": {"N": user_id}